BharathxD/System-Design/Real World Systems/Design a Social Media Network/README.md

 5. It's important to note that the URL has a limited lifespan due to the short duration of the certificates.

 ![Overall Architecture](../../Images/Design%20a%20Social%20Media%20Network/overall-arch.png)

+### Image Optimizations

+---

+1. Users belong to different geographies, different network bandwidths, different mobile devices, different processing power
+2. So, sending 5MB photo uploaded by your favourite celeb to all the followers is a very bad idea!
+3. So we should have different resolutions of photos ready to server to the users depending on their “state”